-MICRA has an Institute Executive Director and six co-directors, all senior academics at The University of Manchester and experts in the field of ageing:
+MICRA includes senior academics at The University of Manchester and experts in the field of ageing.

 Professor James Nazroo